-- $\circ \ \ \,$ a risk that cannot be mitigated cost effectively - a risk that opens up greater benefits than loss - o uncontrollable risks
+- o a risk that cannot be mitigated cost effectively - o a risk that opens up greater benefits than loss - uncontrollable risks

-It's the role of function head to decide the tolerance level of a risk, and when such a decision is taken, the rationale behind it shall be fully documented based on the exposure impact, the vulnerability impact and effectiveness of the compensatory controls etc. In addition, the risk shall continue to be monitored and contingency plans shall be in place in the event of the risk occurring.
+It's the role of function head to decide the tolerance level of a risk, and when such a decision is taken, the rationale behind it shall be fully documented.
+In addition, the risk shall continue to be monitored and contingency plans shall be in place in the event of the risk occurring.